MrMushrooooom/opencode/sdks/vscode-v2/README.md

 ## Support

-This is an early release.
+This is a Beta release.
+We're actively working on improvements and new features.
 If you encounter issues or have feedback, please create an issue at https://github.com/sst/opencode/issues.

 ## Development